James Connolly

-The CRT Flux Phaser is a hardware hacking and custom software project that enables electromagnetic exploration of cathode ray tube monitors in highly controllable ways.
+The CRT Flux Phaser is a hardware hacking and custom software project that enables highly controllable electromagnetic exploration of cathode ray tube monitors.
 CRTs are safely modified with 4 hand-wound electromagnets that receive amplified audio waveforms digitally synthesized to be 25% out of phase with one another.
 These audio waveforms are oriented around harmonics of 60Hz (the refresh rate of CRT monitors) to generate particularly captivating visual manipulations.
 It is used for real-time performances, installations, and edited videos.
 In conjunction with my RGB.VGA.VOLT instrument (which hacks the red, green, and blue cables of VGA monitors to bend audio into video for full-color synthesis), it allows for the rich electronic spectrum of cathode ray tubes to be wholly explored in endless ways.

 Inspired by Nam June Paik's Wobbulator, the CRT Flux Phaser can subvert any CRT monitor into a powerful synesthetic video synthesizer.
 The project was developed as part of my ongoing examination of the cathode ray tube as an open system and critical alternative to restrictive contemporary consumer electronics that favor proprietary production tools, restrictive interfaces, and data-mining surveilling algorithms over user control and freedom.